Our passenger ferry services operate daily between Campbeltown and Ballycastle from 1st May to 28th September 2015.

 For those travelling further afield, Inveraray with its stunning castle and beautiful location offers a prefect place for a short break and Oban, the ferry hub for many of Scotland’s islands including the diverse and beautiful Inner Hebrides, is a bustling town with lots to see and do.

-Ancient castles and heritage and culture play just as significant a part in the visitor experience as the breathtaking scenery.
+Ancient castles, heritage and culture play just as significant a part in the visitor experience as the breathtaking scenery.

 For those looking to visit The Giant’s Causeway it is only 13 miles from Ballycastle and is easily accessible by cyclists and those using public transport.
 It is an area of about 40,000 interlocking basalt columns, the result of an ancient volcanic eruption.